 Oxfam in Algeria

-Oxfam supports the distribution of fresh vegetables over the summer months, as well as the distribution of gluten-free flour to the celiac population.
+Oxfam in Algeria aims to ensure that the Sahrawi refugee population sees its food security strengthened through improved access to and availability of fresh produce in order to ensure nutritional diversity in their diet.
+We carry out the distribution of fresh vegetables in the summer months, as well as the distribution of gluten-free flour to the disproportionately large celiac population within the camps.
 The complementary development of small-scale agroecological farming has allowed for increased training and sensitization of Sahrawi families on local food production and contributes to a reduction in the structural dependence of vulnerable refugees.

 Advocating for an equitable and sustainable political solution